neumino/neumino.github.io/movies.md

-### Skylines
+### Robot Riot
-*Released on 2020-12-18, vote average 7.6*
+*Released on 2020-12-23, vote average 2.6*

-When a virus threatens to turn the now earth-dwelling friendly alien hybrids against humans, Captain Rose Corley must lead a team of elite mercenaries on a mission to the alien world in order to save what&#39;s left of humanity.
+Unconscious soldiers are dropped into a testing site only to discover their memories have been wiped and that once docile machines are the new intelligence.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MuuqzLwgMhY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LSo4VQyPrzM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>